awslabs/aws-service-catalog-factory/docs/source/factory/configuring_your_pipelines.md

     RepositoryName: account-vending-account-creation
     BranchName: master
 ```

+Please note, the name of the directory is used as the name of the version.

 When your service-catalog-factory pipeline runs it will treat these versions as if they were defined within the portfolio
 file.